 One method miners used to separate gold from dirt and gravel was called panning.
 When panning for gold, miners put gravel and water into a pan and then shook the pan back and forth.
 Because gold is heavy it will eventually work its way to the bottom of the pan.
 After shaking the pan for a while, the gold will be on the bottom of the pan and the worthless material will be at the top.
 Then the miner can extract the gold and set it aside.

 All these thousands of miners needed supplies.
 Typical supplies for a miner included a mining pan, a shovel, and a pick for mining.
 They also needed food and living supplies such as coffee, bacon, sugar, beans, flour, bedding, a tent, lamp, and a kettle.

 The store and business owners who sold supplies to the miners often became wealthier than the miners.
 They were able to sell items at very high prices and the miners were willing to pay.

 Whenever gold was discovered in a new place, miners would move in and make a mining camp.
 Sometimes these camps would rapidly grow into towns called boomtowns.
 The cities of San Francisco and Columbia are two examples of boomtowns during the gold rush.

 A lot of boomtowns eventually turned into abandoned ghost towns.
 When the gold ran out in an area, the miners would leave to find the next gold strike.
 The businesses would leave too and soon the town would be empty and abandoned.
 One example of a gold rush ghost town is Bodie, California.
 Today it is a popular tourist attraction.

 Interesting Facts about the Gold Rush

-- There have been other gold rushes in the United States including the Comstock rush in Colorado in 1859 and the Klondike gold rush in Alaska in 1896.
+There have been other gold rushes in the United States including the Pike's Peak gold rush in Colorado and the Klondike gold rush in Alaska.